-Commentary on the model Trustees' Annual Report and accounts: The Almond Grant Trust (accounts prepared using the FRSSE)
+Commentary on the model Trustees' Annual Report and accounts: The Rosanna Grant Trust (accounts prepared using the FRSSE) - reissued September 2016

 This example is for an unincorporated grant-making trust constituted by a trust deed.
 The charity is of a size eligible to use the FRSSE and the trustees have opted to follow the Charities SORP (FRSSE).
-This is based in part on the example developed by the Charity Commission England and Wales - however it has been revised to better suit Scottish charities.
+It is a revision of the example developed with input from the Association of Charitable Foundations.